-Every car that is three years old or more must have an MOT test every year.
-This is vital to making sure that cars are safe to drive.
-By doing this, an expert can uncover any areas that need to be fixed and advise you on any parts that may need repairing in the future.
-However, if your car fails its MOT test then you will have to have it repaired and retested or else you can't drive it.
+Through undertaking an annual MOT, an expert can uncover any areas that need to be fixed and advise you on any parts that may need repairing in the future.
+However, if your car fails its MOT test then you will have to have it repaired and undergo an MOT retest or else you can't drive it.

-Whether it is your first MOT test or one of many that you have had before, it is important to know the rules and fees involved.
-It is also worth making sure you know what to do if you are dissatisfied with the service.
+Whether it is your first MOT test or one of many that you have had before, it is important to know the rules and MOT costs involved.

-What are the rules?
+MOT's: What are the rules?